MarcoSchaerfCourses/1794530/README.md

 Description:
 -----
-The original project was to create a spacecraft game, but while creating the surroundings this looks like a project itself.
 The surroundings are a representation of the solar system.
 - Planets are created using hierarchies
 - Each planet has its own texture